ballaa2/spring-cloud/configserver/readme.md

-spring default profile is default
+spring default profile is "default"

 so you can view the properties file defined in config repo https://github.com/ballaa2/config-repo